 Travelling through Spain can be a real adventure.
 With so many historic gems to discover, combined with an ever changing landscape, you will never tire of exploring this wonderful country.

 One such gem, is the capital of the Aragon region, the ancient city of Zaragoza, that is definitely well worth a visit!

-If you happen to be flying into Barcelona and wanting to discover this gorgeous city, then you may be wondering how you can get there.
+If you happen to be flying into Barcelona and wanting to discover this gorgeous city as part of your overall Barcelona Itinerary, then you may be wondering how you can get there.

 Whether travelling from Barcelona to Zaragoza by train, by bus or car, I’ll provide you with all the relevant information, enabling you to choose the best way for you to travel between these two Spanish cities.

 Journey Duration: Fastest train – 1 Hour 23 minutes

 When planning how to travel from Barcelona to Zaragoza, the quickest mode of transport is undoubtedly to travel by train.

 With the high-speed AVE train service taking around 1 hour 23 minutes to connect these two Spanish cities, travel by rail is quick and convenient.